GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 **Parameters:**

 - ClientId: Client ID from OpenID Connect Provider (OP).
 Should be passed with the Client Secret.
 - ClientSecret: Client Secret from OpenID Connect Provider (OP).
 Should be passed with the Client ID.
-- OpHost: OpenID Connect Provider (OP)
+- OpHost: URL of the OpenID Connect Provider (OP)
-- opDiscoveryPath:(Optional) (Optional) Path to discovery document.
-For example if it's https://client.example.com/.well-known/openid-configuration then path is blank .
+- opDiscoveryPath: (Optional) Path to discovery document.
+For example if it's https://client.example.com/.well-known/openid-configuration then path is blank.
 But if it is https://client.example.com/oxauth/.well-known/openid-configurationthen path its oxauth
-- Scope:(Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider(OP).
+- Scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
-- OxdId:oxd ID from client registration.
+- OxdId:oxd ID from client registration
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
 - oxdhttpsurl: (Optional) URL of the oxd-https-extension